quipucords/quipudocs/source/index.rst

 Quipucords Documentation
 ========================

 Quipucords documentation has moved.
-Please update update bookmarks to point to the new |new qpc docs|.
+Please update bookmarks to point to the new |new qpc docs|.

 .. |new qpc docs| raw:: html